Expertium/expertium.github.io/Benchmark.md

 You might be thinking, "But what if the dataset just has very few same-day reviews?
 Then it would appear that, on average, their impact is small."
 That's a valid concern, but in the Anki 20k dataset, 24.6% of reviews are same-day reviews (this is *after* excluding manual due date changes and other special cases).
 So clearly, lack of data isn't an issue.

-Finally, one more thing.
+One more thing.
 The metrics presented above can be difficult to interpret.
 In order to make it easier to understand how algorithms perform relative to each other, the image below shows the percentage of users for whom algorithm A (row) has a lower RMSE than algorithm B (column).
 For example, GRU-P-short has a 94.5% superiority over the Transformer, meaning that for 94.5% of all collections in this benchmark, GRU-P-short can estimate the probability of recall more accurately than the Transformer.

 ![Superiority, 19990](https://github.com/user-attachments/assets/eee84fd8-0820-40ab-a2da-4e309cb8a6c9)